 It almost doesn’t matter how well you take care of your Mac, with time it will get slow.
 Especially when you install MacOS X updates.
 On the other hand, it keeps doing what it’s supposed to, and you just hate the idea of throwing it away just because you have to wait several minutes longer for it to perform the required operation.

 Moreover, when you visit the Apple store and see the price of a new MacBook or iMac, chances are huge you would conclude that an attempt to speed it up using a special software or partially upgrading hardware might be well worth the effort.
 Besides, you might have just become attached to this machine that was serving you faithfully for many years.
-Below you’ll find several ideas on how to make your old Mac perform much faster and be good for quite some time.
+Below you’ll find several ideas on how to make old mac run faster and be good for quite some time.

 How to Speed up an Old Mac without Buying Hardware

 - Disable animations

 The visual part of any MacOS is close to a masterpiece, no doubt about it.
 But all these magnificent animations slow down your Mac – no doubt about that either.
 Thus, if you want speed, you’ll need to sacrifice all this fancy window, quick look, dock, and mail animations.
 Just google appropriate Terminal commands for each type of animation.

 Mac’s Finder is another example of very well-thought out interface and functionality.
 At the same time, on older Macs, some Finder features may cause lags and sluggish performance.
 To keep it in good shape, we advise you to disable the following components in Finder and free up valuable system resources:

 - Size Calculations.